nosovk/flowershow/content/Projects/ROP/client-onboarding-process.md

 - we ask for text, for T&C page, and Privacy page
 	- please provide docs in [markdown](https://commonmark.org/) format (you can use https://hackmd.io/ to edit them online like Google Docs)
 ### Translations
 - If you want to have some language that differs from English, we will ask you to upload translations.
-We use [weblate](https://weblate.org/) to manage translations
+We use [weblate](https://weblate.org/) to manage translations.
+Weblate is a UI to manage translations, that allows you to manage translations on preferred language (we maintain only English localization)